 Neutrophils are a kind of white blood cell that traverses the gut and eats up microbes.
 When too many neutrophils slip inside and kill peaceful microbes and the gut itself, it causes IBD in patients.
 But researchers discovered epithelial cells aren’t the only the gateway that controls what gets in our gut.

-That “something else” that prevents too many neutrophils slipping through those epithelial cells and overworking your gut, as McCormick and researchers found in mice, is your endocannabinoid system.
-Think of the endocannabinoid system acting as a regulatory system for your gut.
+As Beth McCormick of the University of Massachusetts and others discovered, our endocannabinoid system also contributes.
+Think of the endocannabinoid system acting as a regulatory system for the gut.
 Not everyone produces enough cannabinoids to assist the gut in functioning properly, which helps explain why ingesting cannabinoids through cannabis has proven effective for patients.

-Randy Mrsny, a co-author of the study and professor at the University of Bath’s Department of Pharmacy and Pharmacology, told the Independent that “while this is a plausible explanation for why marijuana users have reported cannabis relieves symptoms of IBD, we have only worked in mice and have not proven this experimentally in humans.”
+Randy Mrsny, a co-author of the study and professor at the University of Bath’s Department of Pharmacy and Pharmacology, said that “while this is a plausible explanation for why marijuana users have reported cannabis relieves symptoms of IBD, we have only worked in mice and have not proven this experimentally in humans.”

-“However our results may provide a mechanistic explanation for anecdotal data that cannabinoid exposure benefits some colitis patients.
-For the first time we have identified a counterbalance to the inflammation response in the intestine and we hope that these findings will help us develop new ways to treat bowel diseases,” he added.
+“However our results may provide a mechanistic explanation for anecdotal data that cannabinoid exposure benefits some colitis patients,” he added.
+“For the first time we have identified a counterbalance to the inflammation response in the intestine and we hope that these findings will help us develop new ways to treat bowel diseases.”